TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 ## NUMERIC

-Synonym for DECIMAL data type.
+Synonym for the DECIMAL data type.

 The meta-data differences from DECIMAL are listed below.
 Otherwise, NUMERIC behaves identically to DECIMAL.